moehriegitt/hob3l/doc/scadformat.md

   * If angle is >= 180, then `$fn` is adjusted to be at least 2.
   * If angle is < 180, then `$fn` may be as small as 1.
-  * If `$fn` is 0 (the default), then the torus will be rendered with a large number of steps (as set by the -max-fn command line option).
+  * If `$fn` is 0 (the default), then the torus will be rendered with a number of steps set by the `max-fn` parameter (e.g. on the command line option).

 Note that this ignores `$fa` and `$fs`, which usually means that `$fn` needs to be supplied for a result compatible with OpenSCAD.